Shenandoah Germans: Slavery

-Due to both economic reasons and Anabaptist objections to slavery, the German settlers in the Central Shenandoah Valley owned fewer slaves than average for white Virginians and white Southerners, and consequently the area has historically had a smaller African-American population than many other regions of the South.
-During the 1840s, 11% of Rockingham County's population were enslaved people; by comparison, 57% of the four adjacent counties to the east of the Blue Ridge Mountains were enslaved people.
-However, all white residents of the Shenandoah Valley were economically connected to slavery.
-White-owned farms in the Shenandoah Valley typically owned none, one, or several enslaved people.
-Large plantations employing many enslaved people also existed in the Shenandoah Valley.
+Due to both economic reasons in the backcountry and Anabaptist objections to slavery, the German settlers in the Central Shenandoah Valley owned fewer slaves than average for white Virginians and white Southerners.
+The area historically had a smaller African-American population than many other regions of the South.
+During the 1840s, 11% of Rockingham County's population were enslaved people.
+By comparison, 57% of the four adjacent counties to the east of the Blue Ridge Mountains were enslaved African Americans.
+However, all white residents of the Shenandoah Valley were still economically connected to the institution in the state's slave society.

+White-owned farms in the Shenandoah Valley typically owned none, one, or a few enslaved people.
+Some large plantations, whose owners held many enslaved people, also existed in the Shenandoah Valley.
 According to the National Park Service, the culture of the Shenandoah Valley was "part of a system of race-based slavery" and white residents of the Valley "used racism, violence, and fear to maintain it."

-Major Isaac Hite Jr., the grandson of the early German pioneer Jost Hite, became the owner of 15 enslaved people when he married Nelly Madison in 1783.
-Nelly's father James Madison Sr. gifted the couple the slaves as a wedding present.
-Isaac and Nelly lived together on the Belle Grove Plantation, owning 103 slaves by the 1810 census.
+Major Isaac Hite Jr., the grandson of German pioneer Jost Hite, became the owner of 15 enslaved people when he married Nelly Madison in 1783.
+Nelly's father James Madison Sr. gave the couple the slaves as a wedding present.
+Isaac and Nelly lived on the Belle Grove Plantation, where they held 103 slaves by the 1810 census.
 Enslaved labor at Belle Grove Plantation was used for farming, as well as for a blacksmith shop, gristmill, sawmill, distillery, lime kiln, and quarry.

-According to the historian Nancy Sorrells, the "lower number of slaves in the Shenandoah Valley before the Civil War has fostered the idea that slavery there was different or more benevolent", a claim she regards as false.
-According to Sorrells, 1 in 5 residents of Augusta County was a slave in 1861.
-Sorrells presented a program called "Slavery and its Aftermath in the Upper Valley" at the Augusta County Historical Society in 2015 explaining that "while there were some differences, slavery in the Valley was no less horrific or entwined in the culture than in any other slave society."
+According to historian Nancy Sorrells, the "lower number of slaves in the Shenandoah Valley before the Civil War has fostered the idea that slavery there was different or more benevolent", a claim she regards as false.
+According to Sorrells, one in five residents of Augusta County was a slave in 1861.
+Sorrells presented a program called "Slavery and its Aftermath in the Upper Valley" (2015) at the Augusta County Historical Society.
+She explained that "while there were some differences, slavery in the Valley was no less horrific or entwined in the culture than in any other slave society."

 Demographics

-By 1790, 28% of white residents living between Strasburg and Harrisonburg were German-Americans.
-A leader of these Germans, Jost Hite, had been granted 100,000 acres and he resold smaller family plots of between 100-500 acres to local German settlers.
+By 1790, 28% of white residents living between Strasburg and Harrisonburg were German Americans.
+Jost Hite, a German leader, had been granted 100,000 acres by Virginia officials working to develop the region.
+He resold smaller family plots of between 100 and 500 acres to local German settlers.

 In 1912, local historians estimated that approximately 70% of Rockingham County was of German extraction.

 In 2008, the Valley Brethren-Mennonite Heritage Center estimated that the Central Shenandoah Valley was home to 16,000 Mennonites and Brethren, approximately 10% of the population.
-Around 800 were Old Order Mennonites, a group that is similar to Old Order Amish and who are distinguished by their highly distinctive traditional lifestyle and forms of dress.
+Around 800 were Old Order Mennonites, a group that is similar to Old Order Amish.
+They are distinguished by their highly distinctive traditional lifestyle and forms of dress.